fedp15/azure-python-function-app/README.md

 ## Steps
 1. [create a python function with Visual Data Studio](https://docs.microsoft.com/en-us/azure/developer/python/tutorial-vs-code-serverless-python-02)
+2. Copy-paste your script into `__init__.py`
-2. Copy-paste the requirements of your python script into `requirements.txt`
+3. Copy-paste the requirements of your python script into `requirements.txt`.
+RECOMMENDED: add only what is needed.
+If in doubt, start a new virtual env for your project, install only what is needed and then get requirements with
 ```sh
 $ pip freeze > requirements.txt
 ```
-RECOMMENDED: add only what is needed.
-If in doubt, start a new virtual env for your project and test locally.
-3. Copy-paste your script into `__init__.py`
 4. Configure how often your function will run in `function.json`: edit the [cron expression](https://crontab.guru/) in the field `schedule`
 5. Debug locally using Visual Studio Code, e.g. via the terminal execute this command from the root folder
 ```sh